 In 2014, legendary comedian Joan Rivers died several days after going to an endoscopy clinic in Manhattan for a routine procedure.
 In a medical malpractice suit, her daughter alleged that doctors performed procedures for which they had not received authorization.
 In addition, the lawsuit accused doctors of taking “selfie” photos with Rivers and not acting as she began to show signs of distress.

 Following an investigation, the Centers for Medicare and Medicaid Services noted that the clinic made several medical mistakes, including taking the photos and failing to keep accurate records.
 The family’s attorneys announced in May that the lawsuit had been settled but did not disclose the amount or terms of the settlement.

-In many other cases around the country, juries awarded multimillion-dollar settlements in 2016.
+In many other cases around the country, juries awarded multimillion-dollar settlements to victims in 2016.

 A lawsuit against the University of Chicago Medical Center resulted in a jury award of $53 million for a 12-year-old boy and his mom.

 The damages included $28.8 million for future expenses to take care of the boy, whose brain injury at birth left him with cerebral palsy.
 The boy is confined to a wheelchair and cannot feed or care for himself.

 The award is the biggest ever in Cook County, according to media sources.

 In July, attorneys announced an $8-million settlement to compensate 43 patients who were victims of Farid Fata, a Michigan cancer doctor who allegedly treated patients unnecessarily and billed fraudulently.
 The settlement ends a lawsuit that also named three different health systems or hospitals.

 An attorney representing several victims noted that medical malpractice laws in Michigan impede victims from collecting significant damages, capping each claim at $438,000 with no exclusions even for egregious cases.